RaresRacsan/PlainTextEditor/README.md

 - **Mode Switching (Plain Text / C++ Editor)**: Switch between Plain Text mode and C++ Editor mode.
 In C++ mode, syntax highlighting is applied to variable types, control flow keywords, and #include statements.
 - **Keyboard Shortcuts**: Use keyboard shortcuts for efficient navigation and file operations.
 - **Bracket Matching**: Automatically closes the bracket.
+- **Find and Replace**: Find a string and replace it with something else if you want.

 ## Keyboard Shortcuts
 - **Ctrl + N**: New File.